cm-cc/mesmer/README.md

 After the `<event>` tag, the first line is the `seed` of the sample, the second line is the event number and the third is the number (`nfs`) of final state particles (in this case a &mu;, an *e* and two &gamma;s).
 In the fourth line, three weights *w* are listed: the weight with full VP effect, the one with VP switched off and the one with only leptonic VP effects (without hadronic VP): in this way, with a single run VP effects can be studied.
 The fifth line represents the weights *w<sub>LO</sub>* and *w<sub>NLO</sub>* which can be used to get LO distributions from a NLO sample and LO and NLO distributions from a NNLO sample (in this case they are `0` because it's a 4-body final state).
-The sixth line (present only if `store yes new yes` is selected, i.e. if the option to store coefficients for VP reweighting is chosen) represents 11 coefficients needed by the analysis tool to reweight the event when changing VP functions.
+The sixth line (present only if `store yes yes` is selected, i.e. if the option to store coefficients for VP reweighting is chosen) represents 11 coefficients needed by the analysis tool to reweight the event when changing VP functions.
 The seventh  line is the incoming &mu;, in the format *id p<sub>x</sub> p<sub>y</sub> p<sub>z</sub>*, where *id* is the [PDG Monte Carlo code](https://pdg.lbl.gov/2021/web/viewer.html?file=%2F2021/reviews/rpp2020-rev-monte-carlo-numbering.pdf) for the particle and *p<sub>x</sub>*, *p<sub>y</sub>* and *p<sub>z</sub>* (in GeV) are the three-momentum components of the incoming muon.
 Its energy can be calculated with the muon mass which is stored in the header section.
 Finally, the last `nfs` lines represent the *id* and three-momenta (in GeV) of the final state &mu;, *e* and two &gamma;s respectively, again in the format *id p<sub>x</sub> p<sub>y</sub> p<sub>z</sub>*.
 The tag `</event>` closes the *event record*.

-The upcoming `ROOT` file writer will read through a named pipe this event format and will write all the information into a `.root` file.
+The `ROOT` file writer reads through a named pipe this event format and writes all the information into a `.root` file.

+### `ROOT` file writer

+To download and compile the `.root` file writer, issue the command `make rootwriter`, which clones [Giovanni's repository](https://gitlab.cern.ch/muesli/nlo-mc/mue/), compiles the writer and links it to `./write-root-events`, which in turn is used inside the code to write the `.root` file.
+In order to clone Giovanni's repository, a CERN account is needed.
+In case you don't have one, please ask for a copy of the writer to one of the authors.

-### Version 1 (default)
+### Version 1 (old, superseded)

+If needed, modify in `userinterface.F` the line saying `istorver = 2` to `istorver = 1` and recompile.

 The simple ASCII file (`storemode 0`) contains an header section between the tags `<header>` and `</header>` and a closing section between the tags `<footer>` and `</footer>`.
 After the header, each *event record* is enclosed between the `<event>` and `</event>` tags.
 The header contains useful info about the run and the set parameters.
 The footer contains some statistics of the generated sample.
 A typical *event record* looks like